New static proxies. Full control. Stable operation.

 Step 3: access settings

 Spot that little gear icon up in the top-right?
 Click it, and you’ll land in the Settings area, ready to tweak things.
+This is where you can find the network proxy option to enable proxy use in Postman.

 Step 4: go to the proxy tab

-From there, flip over to the Proxy tab—that’s where you handle the Postman proxy settings that control how your requests go out.
+From there, flip over to the Proxy tab-that’s where you handle the Postman proxy settings that control how your requests go out.
+Proxy configurations are primarily managed through the Proxy tab in the global Postman Settings, allowing you to set up and troubleshoot different proxy configurations for secure and anonymous API requests.

 Step 5: enable “use a custom proxy configuration”